jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 After that, I'll describe how I used Trigger.dev, Google Sheets, and an LLM to build a proof-of-concept career advice system.

-## What is a Workflow Automation Tool
+## Introduction to Workflow Automation

 Workflow automation tools empower you build software systems by combining third-party APIs.
 The most popular ones, like